Boone County is named for Nathan Boone, who was the son of Daniel Boone an American pioneer who has founded Boonesborough in Kentucky.

 Contractor: L H Boyd of Boyd Construction Company of Saint Paul, Minnesota

-Description: The building faces east and is a four story stone structure.
-The east front has eight tall columns rising from the second story to the fourth story with recessed windows in between.
+Description: The building faces east and is a four story stone and concrete structure.
+The rectangular shaped building is located on the landscaped grounds of the Public Square in the center of Boone.
+The east front has eight tall Corinthian columns rising from the second story to the fourth story with recessed windows between.
 The first story has stone blocks with recessed windows.
-In the interior of the building are marble walls with terrazzo floors.
+A dentilated cornice circles the building.
+The roof line is flat.
+In the interior of the building are marble walls with terrazzo floors, coffered ceilings and a stained glass skylight.
+The first story has a spacious lobby.
+The courtroom is located on the third story.
+The building houses the County District Court of the 2B Judicial District.

 Photos taken 2008